jonmhong/netflixlike_page/README.md

 # A Complete Intro to React

 This is creating a React (and Redux) web app, with Brian Holt's class.
+This web app displays dozens of movies, each with posters, titles, year, and descriptions.
+The search box filters words in the movie titles and descriptions.

 ## Contributing